zeux/meshoptimizer/USERS.md

 # Games

-If you are shipping a game that is using meshoptimizer, listing the library in the credits or documentation would be appreciated (attribution is technically required by the MIT license).
+If you are shipping a game that is using meshoptimizer, listing the library in the credits or documentation would be appreciated!

 - [Alan Wake 2 (2023)](https://www.remedygames.com/games/alan-wake-2)
 - [Baldur's Gate 3 (2023)](https://baldursgate3.game/)